 Queensland’s existing quality and safeguards system will apply to all NDIS providers registered to deliver prescribed disability services in Queensland during the transition to the NDIS or until a national quality and safeguards system is implemented.

-Registered providers operating in Queensland will need to demonstrate and maintain compliance with the Human Services Quality Framework Version 4.
+Registered providers operating in Queensland will need to demonstrate and maintain compliance with the Human Services Quality Framework.
 Requirements vary depending on the services being provided.

 For more information visit the Department of Communities, Disability Services and Seniors website.